AmazingAmpharos/OoT-Randomizer/README.md

 # Notable Changes on this fork

+The GUI has been changed, and a number of default options have changed.
+Aside from these, the following were added or majorly changed:

 ## Optional Logic changes

 These logic changes are applied by checking "Use this fork's logic" in the "Logic" box